 - 5. There are several brownfield sites within the town centre area which have a negative effect on the peoples 'experience' of the street.
 By encouraging buildings to populate these spaces, this will produce a continuous built-form with active frontage throughout the central areas therefore giving it more identity and creating a better experience for pedestrians. - 6.
-The existing supermarket has a poor relationship with the public realm and is likely to be too small to respond to demand in the medium to long term.
-Opportunity exists to face the supermarket on to Great South Road, providing car parking to the rear, facilitated through land swaps with Council land in the same vicinity.
-Subject to feasibility, a further option may be available through land swap of Council owned kindergarten, providing for a direct east west through site link. - 7.
-Although land to the east of the town centre is predominantly residential, the road infrastructure still dominates the space making in difficult for pedestrians to cross certain intersections.
+Supermarkets, by their nature, assist to act as an anchor for other commercial uses, and therefore can be decisive in increasing activity within an area.
+The existing supermarket has limited relationship with the public realm / street, particularly Great South Road, and is likely to be too small to respond to demand in the medium to long term.
+Opportunity exists to relocate the supermarket so it faces on to Great South Road with car parking to the rear.
+This would encourage pedestrian activity along Great South Road and potentially catalyse further commercial development along this main street towards the town centre.
+Further investigation, in dialogue with the supermarket owners, into alternative sites in close vicinity to the town centre, and/or the possibility of land swaps within the existing area (e.g. council owned land), may assist to achieve the desired outcomes. - 7.
+Although land to the east of the town centre is predominantly residential, the road infrastructure still dominates the space making it difficult for pedestrians to cross certain intersections.
 The best example of this is the roundabout to the east of Jesmond Street which links with 4 other secondary roads.
 Pedestrian movements should have priorities within these residential areas.
 This can be achieved by refining and constraining the junction corners and introducing a pedestrian crossing at each of the link roads.
 This will allow for a safer and more permeable junction.
-This will also assist to establish a more usable heritage circuit around the town centre and along the river. - Reconfiguring the eastern roundabout at the start of Waikato Esplanade has the potential to enhance pedestrian connections and establish a formal entrance to the esplanade, which should be celebrated as a walking destination within the town. - 9.
+This will also assist to establish a more usable heritage circuit around the town centre and along the river. - 8.
+Reconfiguring the eastern roundabout at the start of Waikato Esplanade has the potential to enhance pedestrian connections and establish a formal entrance to the esplanade, which should be celebrated as a walking destination within the town. - 9.
 The Octagon is an underutilised cultural and social amenity.
-It has strong ties with the Kiingitanga House and heritage trail.
-Removal of the Durham Street and extending the park to the rail line (with appropriate safety fencing) is suggested.
+It has strong ties with the Kiingitanga House and the heritage trail.
+Removal of that section of Durham Street and extending the park to the rail line (with appropriate safety fencing) is suggested.
 Upgrades to seating and a temporary (summer) kiosk should be considered, particularly as pedestrian connectivity is improved.

-Photo 22.
-A direct connection with Jesmond Street will attract greater use of surrounding open space
+Photo 13.
+A direct connection with Jesmond Street will encourage greater use of surrounding open space

-Photo 23.
+Photo 14.
 Better access to the octagon will enhance the cultural and social experience of the town

-Figure 14.
+Figure 5.
 Indicative cross section - Great South Road gateway to Ngaruawahia town centre

-Figure 15.
+Figure 6.
 Indicative cross section - corner Jesmond Street and Great South Road - narrowing to one lane and provision of outdoor open space outside the library and southern side of the street

-3.4 Taupiri
+2.4 Taupiri

-Taupiri is located on the eastern bank of the Waikato River approximately 7 minutes north-east of Ngaruawahia and is overlooked by Taupiri Mountain - the sacred burial ground for Maori of the Waikato lwi.
-The township was settled by Pakeha in the 1870s and has become a farming centre with flax mills, a sawmill and a dairy factory.
+Taupiri is located on the eastern bank of the Waikato River approximately 7 minutes north-east of Ngaruawahia and is overlooked by Mount Taupiri - the sacred burial ground for Maori of the Waikato iwi.
+The township was settled by Pakeha in the 1870s and became a farming centre with flax mills, a sawmill and a dairy factory.